NAFGHAN/Ghani_Gaming/README.md

 # Ghani_Gaming
-this project is transaction ap
+this project is about  my transaction app